gSchool/usaa-preassessment-block/pre-assessment-survey.md

 * id: e857e1fb-aff7-43f4-a1bf-b3ea21e9fdfe
 * title: Make Work Meaningful
 ##### !question
-Select all that apply:
+My dev team
 ##### !end-question
 ##### !options
-* My team works on tasks that make good use of our skills and abilities.
+* works on tasks that make good use of our skills and abilities.
-* My team is given the tools and resources we need to do our work.
+* is given the tools and resources we need to do our work.
-* My team does work that is important to the mission of the organization.
+* does work that is important to the mission of the organization.
-* My team members are satisfied with their work.
+* members are satisfied with their work.
-* My team members are empowered to exercise their judgement in doing their work.
+* members are empowered to exercise their judgement in doing their work.
 ##### !end-options
 ##### !answer
 * My team members are empowered to exercise their judgement in doing their work.